-These guidelines and tools are provided to help you securely manage servers and databases that access or maintain sensitive institutional data.
+These guidelines and tools are provided to help you securely manage servers and databases that access or maintain sensitive univresity data.
+Remember that you are also expected to meet the requirements outlined in Minimum Information Security Requirements for Systems, Applications, and Data.

 By following the guidance of the CIS-CAT tool and the expectations outlined in the hardening guides, your IT systems will be more resistant to vulnerabilities and threats than a system that has not been secured accordingly.